mamift/redbean4laravel4/README.md

 This is a Laravel 4 package to allow the use of [Redbean PHP ORM](http://redbeanphp.com), version 4.1.
 This version of Redbean supports PHP 5.3.4 and later, and has been tested to work with Laravel 4.1.

 ### PHP 5.3.3 compatibility note
-If you are using Laravel 4.1 and running PHP 5.3.3 or older, you must use the dev-php533 branch of this package.
+If you are using Laravel 4.1 and running PHP 5.3.3 or older, you must use the *php533* branch of this package (use as dev-php533 in your composer.json file).

 #### Laravel 4 and PHP 5.3.3 compatibility